 5. Landscaping Tools

-With that in mind, make sure your lawn or desert landscaping is in tip-top shape as long as the for-sale sign is in your yard.
+Make sure your lawn or desert landscaping is in tip-top shape as long as the for-sale sign is in your yard.
 Whether you mow your own lawn or hire a professional to maintain it, having tools like a lawnmower, hedge clippers, trimmers and a leaf blower around can go a long way in making sure your home stays top of mind amongst potential buyers.

 6. Basic Repair Tools